• Skip to primary navigation

 Large Baked Potato 13-16 oz.
 20 min. cook time with a 15 minute natural release

 Leftover Baked Potato Recipe: If you have leftover baked potatoes you can make this amazing Instant Pot Creamy Potato Soup – however you will not have to pressure cook since the potatoes are already cooked.
-Make it all on saute mode!
+Make it all on sauté mode!

-Calories are estimate.
+Calories are estimated.

-Did you try this recipe?
-Connect with me & let me know how it turned out by commenting below!
+Did you make this recipe?Connect with me and let me know by commenting below!

 Jump to Comments